-If the family disagrees with the CDA's decision to grant or deny a request for reasonable accommodation, the family may request an additional meeting with the CDA as an appeal of the decision.
+If the family disagrees with the CDA's decision to grant or deny a request for reasonable accommodation, the family may request an additional meeting with the CDA as an appeal of the decision through an informal hearing (applicable to applicants) or the grievance process (applicable to tenants - see Chapter 14).
 The CDA will include this information as well as any applicable information about remedies available through HUD or other governmental agencies, in its final decision granting or denying a request.